 There are more neurotransmitters in your gut than your brain (the gut is also frequently referred to as the “second brain”).
 And when your digestive system is under attack, it leaves its mark on the brain.

 But it’s not just what you eat.
 In fact, nothing is worse for your body and brain than chronic overeating.

 Habitually eating above your body’s energy requirements lowers your brain’s resistance to stress and aging.
 Brain cells become lazy, weak and dysfunctional in times of gluttony.

 The key to optimizing brain function is not to adopt a silly new diet or supplement regimen.
 The key is to eat less.

 1. Eat less (and occasionally more)

 When I started cutting back on the amount I ate (number of calories) my brain fog lifted seemingly overnight.
 Now, keep in mind, I didn’t change what I ate, only how much.
 And that is the key.

 You must not overeat.
 Let me rephrase that.
 You must know when to overeat.

-While lowering the amount of food you eat on a daily basis will massively improve your brain function in the short-run, you certainly cannot “diet” every day.
-Not unless you want to end up anxious, irritable, weak and looking like a prison camp escapee.
+While lowering the amount of food you eat on a daily basis will massively improve your brain function in the short-run, you certainly cannot “diet” or restrict yourself every day.
+Not unless you want to end up anxious, irritable, weak and looking like a vegan activist.